 Retailers need to keep tabs on rising trends

 This data shows that the loss in overall online activity can’t be ignored and it is driven by top retail sites.
 But when consumers are online, they’re seeking the latest consumer products, stocking up on staples and increasingly transacting online.
-Retailers need to capture the consumer’s attention by staying close to rising trends and product seasonality (click here to discover more about product trends).
+Retailers need to capture the consumer’s attention by staying close to rising trends and product seasonality (See more on Product Trends).
 They need to align these trends with product promotions and marketing campaigns, in order to make the customer’s online journey even more seamless.
-Our latest behavioural report highlights strategies to efficiently segment your consumer base.
+Our latest Audience Segmentation Report highlights strategies to efficiently segment your consumer base.